BestTimesToVisit.com Logo

 Casco Viejo's Enchanting Evenings

 Wander through Casco Viejo's cobblestone streets as the sun sets, the colonial buildings glowing in the golden light.
-Enjoy a delicious dinner at a rooftop restaurant overlooking the city, then experience the vibrant nightlife with live music spilling out from hidden bars.
-Insider tip: Take a guided walking tour to uncover hidden architectural details and local stories.
+Enjoy a delicious meal at a rooftop restaurant overlooking the city, then experience the vibrant nightlife with live music and salsa dancing.
+Insider tip: Take a guided walking tour to uncover hidden stories and architectural details.

 See all 8 things to do →